Page cover

 Elevate the back of your laptop

 Use a laptop stand/book or even your charging brick to keep the laptop slightly elevated from the back.
-For even better cooling, try using a cooling pad
+For better cooling, try to Use a cooling pad.

 2